 12. STOP WATCHING TV.
 Just stop.
 It’s crap.
 Nothing on TV will remind you who you are.

 13. MOVE YOUR BODY.
 The fastest, most surefire way to get out of my head is to move by body.
 Yoga is particularly incredible because it connects you with your life force, your breath.
 Running burns it all off for me, too.
 Anything that gets your heart pumping and forces you to focus on your physical body will pull you out of your head.
 I’m a yoga snob and thought I could only do “real” yoga in a studio with “real” teachers, which meant I wasn’t doing a whole lot of yoga this year.
-My friend Holly turned me on to Yogaglo and it’s changed my world (Stephanie Snyder is my favorite teacher).
+Yogaglo has changed my world (Stephanie Snyder is my favorite teacher).

 14. READ A RETURN TO LOVE by Marianne Williamson and then read it again.
 And then again.
 Especially if your most painful stories are about relationships.